Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 16 Dec 2023

 - _1.5 hours_ Threading now successfully added to the extract generate page also, displaying a pop that the user must interact with upon completion.
 This pop up is abstracted to be the same functionality across all thread completion.
 When a thread is running, I have also set it up so that the execution button of that particular action is disabled, meaning only one form of a particular action can occur at any one time.
 Even though the extract and generate functions typically execute in a swift manenr, it is good for completeness to have them run on worker threads also.

+* _2 hours_ Finally tidied up where all the newly generated files are set to be stored when created.
+This applies for extracted data, generated data, simulated data, experiment results and also saved parameter states.